Beginner’s Guide to App Localization on Google Play

 Get your copy

-Adding translations for your app’s store listing page is one of two ways that Google Play helps you provide localized experiences to users in different locations.
+Google Play provides localized experiences to users in different locations by adding translations for your app’s store listing page.
 To deliver different store listings by country/region instead of by language, we recommend creating custom store listings.

-An example of an effective custom store listing can be found when looking at the delivery app Rappi in South America.
-Rappi has a custom store listing in Mexico that is different than their default Spanish store listing below:
+We see an effective custom store listing in the example of the delivery app Rappi in South America.
+Rappi has a custom store listing in Mexico that is different from their default Spanish store listing:

 Rappi custom store listing on Google Play

-By including a separate custom store listing for Mexico, Rappi is able to ensure that users in Mexico see a different store listing than Spanish speakers in the US.
-This is important because Rappi offers deliveries for popular restaurants, supermarkets, pharmacies, and other vendors in Mexico that they want to highlight and promote; however, not all these vendors may not be available to US users.
+With a separate custom store listing for Mexico, Rappi ensures that users in Mexico see a different store listing than Spanish speakers in the US.
+That’s because Rappi wants to promote deliveries they offer for popular restaurants, supermarkets, pharmacies, and other vendors in Mexico.
+However, not all these vendors may not be available to the US users.

-One thing to note is that your app’s distribution and settings may affect your ability to select certain territories for your custom store listing.
+Note that your app’s distribution and settings may affect your ability to select certain territories for your CSL.
 Here are some common examples of why certain segments and/or territories may not be available to your app:

-• Used in another custom store listing: Country/region is unavailable because the country is already targeted with a different custom store listing.
+• Used in another custom store listing: The country/region is unavailable for another CSL because a different custom store listing already targets the country.

 • Unavailable in Google Play: Country is unavailable because your app is currently not distributed there.